vlabserc/python-vlab-exp-exceptions/storyboard.md

 ```

 In the above figure, we have commented the 2nd print statement from the try clause, hence KeyError exception got executed
+Image 6 describes that Now since Tanmay has learnt about Exception,he understood the basic terminologies of Exception.
+Now, since he was very hungry he decided to head to the “pizza hut” store, since that store is very close to his office, so he thinks that he can grab a pizza from there and eat it at his office while working(during short-breaks).When he went to the pizza hut store he observed that there was a long queue at the ordering counter

 ## Scenario [7]-[12]